Lindsay Brewer Absolutely Slays In Midriff-Baring Tank Top & Skintight Jeans

-Model, social media star and IndyCar hopeful Lindsay Brewer cranked up the temperature on her Instagram profile with multiple spicy snapshots late on Saturday night.
-And while she’s been known to rock her 1.4 million followers on the platform by brandishing her bikini body, this time she managed to do the deed without losing her street clothes.
+Model, social media star and IndyCar hopeful Lindsay Brewer cranked up the temperature on her Instagram profile with multiple spicy snapshots on Saturday.
+While she's been known to rock her 1.4 million followers on the platform by brandishing her bikini body, this time she managed to do the deed without losing her street clothes.

 In her latest offering, Brewer brought the sizzle in a midriff-baring tank top and a pair of skintight blue jeans, both of which served to accentuate the shapelier aspects of her diminutive frame.
 Furthermore, she was given a sensuous glow by the golden-hour light that bathed her.

-The thirst-inducing 23-year-old captioned the sexy share by making reference to her “happy place.”
-In turn, the rabid fan response to her provocative picture strongly indicated that it had helped her admirers find their own happy places.
+The 23-year-old captioned the sexy share by making a reference to her "happy place."
+In turn, the rabid fan response to her provocative picture strongly indicated that it helped her admirers find their own happy places.

 As of this writing, the post had racked up well over 60,000 likes, while the comments section was inundated with nearly 500 replies praising her stunning and sinuous physique.